 The number of Canadian Experience Class (CEC) candidates invited was nearly the same in 2019 as in 2018, at just over 30,000, while only 1,000 invitations were issued to Federal Skilled Trades candidates, all of them in two dedicated draws.

 The Federal Skilled Worker Program is one of three federal economic immigration programs aligned with Express Entry, the other two bring the Federal Skilled Trades Program and the Canadian Experience Class.

 For candidates without experience in a trades occupation and without at least one year of recent skilled Canadian work experience, the Federal Skilled Worker Class remains the only Express Entry program available.
 Even provincial nominees must first be eligible for one of these programs first in order to qualify for Express Entry.

-The Federal Skilled Worker Class, also known as the Federal Skilled Worker Program, is a points-based program through which skilled workers from around the world and their families may immigrate to Canada quickly.
+The Federal Skilled Worker Program is a points-based program through which skilled workers from around the world and their families may immigrate to Canada quickly.